mristin/opinionated-commit-message/CONTRIBUTING.md

 * Use the body to explain *what* and *why* (instead of *how*)

 If you would like to contribute in code, please fork the repository and create the feature branch in your forked repository.
-See [this Github tuturial]( https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork ) for more guidance.
+See [this GitHub tuturial]( https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork ) for more guidance.